 Orange County is dedicated to recycling.
 Local Law #2 of 1989 mandates recycling in the County by municipalities, businesses and residents.
-The County operates three transfer stations where recycling is free to residents.
+The County operates three transfer stations where recycling is free to residents at Citizen Drop Off Areas.
 Solid waste haulers, municipalities and businesses pay a fee for recycling.
-Orange County transfer stations don’t accept loads of solid waste mixed with recycling.
-The County works with the solid waste haulers, municipalities and businesses that use our transfer station facilities to educate them about County recycling policies.
+Orange County transfer stations do not accept loads of recyclables mixed with solid waste.
+The County monitors loads as they are tipped and works with the solid waste haulers, municipalities, and businesses that use our transfer station facilities to educate them about County recycling policies.

 There is a general misconception that recyclables are being landfilled instead of being sent to materials recovery facilities.
 This is not the case for recyclables received at Orange County Transfer Stations.
 Perhaps some haulers doing business in the county have opted not to accept certain commodities, such as glass, in curbside collection however the County is still accepting glass along with all of the other traditional recyclables commodities at its transfer stations.
 Single Stream Recyclables, of which glass is currently accepted in at our transfer stations go to a vendor who in turn brings it to a Material Recovery Facility (MRF) to be sorted and baled into separate commodities.